 Quick Guide to KCWI Configurations

-KCWI has 3 deployable slicers, 5 blue gratings (low, medium, and high dispersion), and one blue filter.
+KCWI has 3 deployable slicers, 5 blue gratings (low, medium, and high dispersion), one blue filter, and 7 red gratings.
 The articulating camera can be pointed to place the desired central wavelength on the CCD.
 There is a deployable Nod and Shuffle mask which blocks the upper and lower thirds of the detector in order to perform source/background nod-and-shuffle (NAS) observations.
 Gratings can be removed to allow direct imaging.
 There is also a polarizer, for which information will be forthcoming.

-The Keck Cosmic Reionization Mapper (KCRM) is bringing KCWI to its full potential by adding a red spectrograph arm that can be used simultaneously with the blue spectrograph arm; they share the same field of view and use the same slicer.
-The red spectrograph will have 6 red gratings (1 low, 2 medium, and 3 high dispersion) and a red filter.
-Nod and Shuffle will be eventually be available for the red side but is not offered for 2023A shared risk observing.
-Full specifications for the gratings will be posted once we have measured them in the lab and updated on sky, but initial numbers are posted in Table 2.
+The Keck Cosmic Reionization Mapper (KCRM) is bringing KCWI to its full potential by adding a red spectrograph arm that is used simultaneously with the blue spectrograph arm; they share the same field of view and use the same slicer.
+The red spectrograph has 7 red gratings (1 low, 2 medium, and 4 high dispersion).
+Nod and Shuffle will be eventually be available for the red side but is not offered for 2023B observing.
+Full specifications for the gratings as measured in the lab are posted in Table 2, and need to be updated with values measured on-sky.

 Important note on available gratings